Securities and Exchange Board of India Act, 1992

-The Securities and Exchange Board of India Act, 1992 is an act that was enacted for regulation and development of securities market in India.
+The Securities and Exchange Board of India Act, 1992 is a legislation enacted for regulation and development of securities market in India.
 It was amended in the years 1995, 1999, and 2002 to meet the requirements of changing needs of the securities market.

 It was the 15th Act of 1992.
 The Act provides for the establishment of Securities and Exchange Board of India following the Harshad Mehta scam.

-The Act contains 10 Chapters and 91 Sections.
+The Act contains 10 chapters and 91 sections.